 If you tried this recipe for a Dutch Baby Pancake, I would love for you to leave a comment and rating below.

 Dutch Baby Pancake

 - 3 eggs

 - ½ cup white wheat pastry flour see notes

 - Preheat your oven 425 degrees.

-- Place wheat, eggs, vanilla, milk, salt, cinnamon, sugar, 1 tablespoon melted butter, and baking powder into the blender and blend into smooth.
+- Place eggs, vanilla, milk, salt, cinnamon, maple syrup, and the tablespoon of melted, cooled butter, and flour into the blender and blend until smooth.
+Set aside.

 - Pour the pancake batter into the skillet.
-Return the skillet to the oven and bake for 20-25 minutes (or until toothpick comes out clean, and the edges are crispy and browned and the center is puffed up.
+Return the skillet to the oven and bake for 20-25 minutes, or until a toothpick comes out clean, and the edges are crispy and browned and the center is puffed up.

-- Remove the oven pancake from the skillet unto a serving plate or cutting board and let cool slightly before cutting and serving.
+- Remove the pancake from the skillet onto a serving plate or cutting board and cut into wedges for serving.

-- Serve Dutch Baby with a dusting of powdered sugar, fresh fruit and maple syrup.
+- Serve immediately for best results with a dusting of powdered sugar, fresh fruit, and maple syrup as desired.